DataONEorg/indexer_documentation/source/index.rst

 ..
 Note::

    This documentation is under active development.
-Current release documentation for indexing is available in the `Architecture Documentation <apidocs>`_.
+Current release documentation for indexing is available in the `Architecture Documentation`_.

 Contents: